block-base/nft-analytics/README.md

 ![system design](./docs/system-design.jpg)

+## Whoami

+[BlockBase](https://mobile.twitter.com/blockbase_inc) is blockchain development company.
+We supported several client to build web3 product.
+We have experience with building game, marketplace, creator platform using The Graph.

 ## Why we build this project?

 We are managing NFT Minting tool [Chocomint](https://factory.chocomint.app/), and NFT crosschain bridge [NFTHashi](https://nfthashi.com/).